DataBooster/DbWebApi/README.md

 Inside the solutions, both .Net45 branch and .Net40 branch are further divided into 4 projects for - SQL Server, Oracle (ODP.NET Managed, ODP.NET Unmanaged and DataDirect provider).
 You can keep one of them as needed and removed all the rest.
 Hopefully, base on the examples, it's easier to customize it as your own DbWebApi server.

-If you are only interested in having your trial server setup quickly, you can download the released server side samples from https://github.com/DataBooster/DbWebApi/releases or http://dbwebapi.codeplex.com/releases simplicity.
+If you are only interested in having your trial server setup quickly, you can download the released server side samples from https://github.com/DataBooster/DbWebApi/releases simplicity.

 By default, the example server is configured for intranet environment: